-The two most widespread members, Scarites subterraneus and S. vicinus, are shiny black ground beetles with large mandibles, head with two large depressions, elytra grooved and separated from a smooth pronotum by a narrow "waist" (peduncle).
-Besides differences in antennomere shape as noted in the taxonomic key below, these two species can usually be distinguished by size: most subterraneus body length < 20 mm and elytron < 10 mm compared to most vicinus body length > 20 mm and elytron > 10 mm.
-Elytron length is the more reliable separator.
-Earlier reported distinctions based on various external morphologies (protibial denticles, mandibles, body proportions) are unstable and therefore unreliable.
-Assessment of antennomere shape is unfortunately not reliable in most BugGuide photographs which usually do not capture the required perpendicular viewing angle of the broad faces of the antennomeres.
-An oblique angle will make the antennomeres appear artificially more elongated.
+The two most widespread spp. are S. subterraneus and S. vicinus.
+Besides differences in antennomere shape noted in the key below, the two can usually be distinguished by size: most subterraneus BL <20 mm and elytron <10 mm vs BL >20 mm and elytron >10 mm in most vicinus.
+Distinctions based on external morphology (protibial denticles, mandibles, body proportions) are unreliable.
+Assessment of antennomere shape is unfortunately not reliable in most photographs which usually do not capture the required angle of the broad faces of the antennomeres.
+Oblique angles make antennomeres appear more elongated.

-When genitalia remain deeply hidden the sex can still be determined by gently probing for the morphologic details of opposing plate structures.
-In either sex these sets of plates occur just inside the apical openings of relaxed abdomens.
-The ventral pair of plates are the "genital sternites" and the single dorsal plate is the "genital tergite".
-In females the pair of genital sternites are split symmetrically down the middle with the adjacent apices right angled.
-The female genital tergite is thick and darkly scleritized.
-The male genital sternite set is asymmetrically split with well-rounded apices (left most rounded) and with the left plate somewhat overlapping beneath the right plate.
-The male genital tergite is thin and pale.
+When genitalia remain hidden, the sex can be absolutely determined by gently probing for either the actual genitalia or the sexually dimorphic internal plates that surround the genitalia.
+The entire specimen needs to be relaxed in at least 10 minutes of hot water before probing can begin.
+In either sex these surrounding plates occur just inside the apical opening of relaxed abdomens.
+The ventral-most plates are a pair of opposing "genital sternites" and a dorsally situated single plate is the "genital tergite".
+In females the pair of identical genital sternites are symmetrically split down the middle with their adjacent apices right angled.
+The corresponding male genital sternite pair is asymmetrically split in which the apices are well-rounded.
+The left plate is most rounded and it ventrally overlaps the right plate.

 The following is a key after Bousquet & Skelley (2010) and Nichols (1986) with consolidations/modifications/expansions by Peter W. Messer.
 This provisonal taxonomy of North American Scarites awaits refinement from future morphological scrutiny and DNA sequence analysis.
 Users of this key will find that it supersedes outdated popular keys by Downie & Arnett (1996) and Ciegler (2000).